What is a biosimilar?

 A biosimilar is a biologic medication that is almost an exact copy of another medication (the original product).
 According to the Food & Drug Administration (FDA), a biosimilar has no “clinically meaningful differences” from a product that has already been approved for use by the FDA.
 This means that both the original medication and the biosimilar lead to the same results when given to a person.

-How does it differ from the original medication?
+How is it different from the original medication?

 A biosimilar is not the same as a generic medication.
 The active ingredients in a generic medication are exactly the same as the original medication.
 A biosimilar may have different inactive ingredients from the original medication.
 These ingredients will not change how the medication works.
 Both biosimilar and generic medications may offer a lower cost to the patient.